CodyBerenson/PGMA-Modernized/README.md

 # Announcements

-**Coming Soon**
-AEBNii will be retired and replaced with AEBN.
+06/06/2020:  The new AEBN Agent is available!
+It utilizes the modernized view of AEBN, and offers more metadata functionality (e.g., Exact release dates).
+For now, we will support both the new AEBN agent and the legacy AEBNii agent.
+However, it is our intent to retire the legacy AEBNii agent.
 You won't be required to stop using AEBNii, it will just be removed from the repository and likely no longer supported (e.g., if AEBN makes an update to their site which breaks AEBNii).
-The AEBN index utilizes AEBN's modernized view, instead of the classic view, and offers more metadata functionality (e.g., exact release dates).

-**New Agents**
+06/06/2020:  The GEVI Agent now allows you to use either the Studio or Distributor name (sometimes they are different) in the **(Studio)** portion of the (Studio) - Title (YYYY).ext naming convention.

-Recently, GayWorld and GayMovie agents were added to the already robust set of Films agents.
+05/11/2020 and 05/18/2020:  GayWorld and GayMovie agents were added to the already robust set of Films agents.
 While both have limitations in the metadata available, both offer a decent portfolio of movies to match from, and both have superior poster artwork.

 # Plex Metadata Agents for Gay Adult Video
 **Please read all this document before usage**